-Colorado family law proceedings are chock-full of acronyms and abbreviations.
-Combine that with the fact that the process can be convoluted, nerve-wrecking, and is frequently misunderstood to begin with and it’s a recipe for disaster for someone outside of the industry to try and make sense of everything.
-In the interest of making things a bit more transparent, here is an explanation of the common acronyms and abbreviations that you may encounter in a Colorado family law proceeding.
+Blog posts, statutes, and orders in Colorado family law proceedings can be chock-full of acronyms and abbreviations.
+Combine all the confusing acronyms with the fact that the process can be convoluted and misunderstood to begin with and it’s a recipe for disaster for anyone without years of experience in the industry.
+In the interest of making things a bit more transparent here is a simple list of common Colorado family law acronyms and abbreviations.

 The List:

 - CPO or CRO – Civil Protection Order or Civil Restraining Order.
 A protection/restraining order issued by the civil court at the request of one party.
-Unlike a mandatory or criminal protection order, a civil protection order is not issued as part of an ongoing criminal case.
+Unlike a mandatory or criminal protection order, a civil protection order is specifically sought and is not issued as part of an ongoing criminal case.

 - C.R.C.P. – Colorado Rules of Civil Procedure.
-The statutory rules that establish the process which family law cases follow and the rules/timelines that must be followed.
+The statutory rules that establish the procedures, rules, and timelines that must be followed in family law cases.

 - C.R.S. – Colorado Revised Statutes.
-Family law proceedings in Colorado are governed by the laws within Title 14, Article 10.
+Family law proceedings in Colorado are governed by the laws within Title 14, Article 10 of the Colorado Revised Statutes.
 These laws are the legal basis for family law proceedings and establish everything from the factors the court must consider in their rulings on parenting time to how child support and maintenance are calculated, and when each can be modified.

 - ISC – Initial Status Conference.
 The court will schedule an Initial Status Conference as the first court date after a family law case is filed.
-The Initial Status Conference is not a substantive hearing, it’s more of an opportunity for the court and the parties to discuss what needs to be done to move the case forward and what next steps are necessary.
+The Initial Status Conference is not a substantive hearing, meaning that issues like parenting time, maintenance/child support, etc. will not be settled.
+An ISC is more of an opportunity for the court and the parties to discuss what needs to be done to move the case forward and what next procedural steps are necessary.

 - MPO or MRO – Mandatory Protection Order or Mandatory Restraining Order.
 Some criminal charges require the court to put in place a protection order while the criminal case is being addressed.
 These protection orders that must accompany certain criminal charges are known as mandatory protection orders.

 - PO or POH – Permanent Orders or Permanent Orders Hearing.
 If the parties are unable to reach an agreement on all open issues the court will set a permanent orders hearing to address any unresolved issue.
-This permanent orders hearing is where each party will be able to make an argument for and admit evidence to support their position/request on the open issue.
-After the permanent orders hearing the court will issue orders resolving the issues addressed at the hearing.
+This permanent orders hearing is where each party will be able to make an argument for, and admit evidence to support, their position/request on the open issue.
+After the permanent orders hearing the court will issue orders concerning the issues addressed at the hearing.

 - PTC – Pre-Trial Conference.
 Some judges will set a pre-trial conference in the weeks leading up to a contested hearing.
-The purpose of a pre-trial conference is to determine if both parties will be prepared to proceed to the hearing as scheduled and if there are any issues that need the court’s attention leading up to the hearing date.
+The purpose of a pre-trial conference is typically to make sure all parties are aware of the procedures during the hearing, to determine if both parties will be prepared to proceed to the hearing as scheduled, and if there are any issues that need the court’s attention before the hearing itself.

 - SFS – Sworn Financial Statement.
 If child support, maintenance, and/or division of assets and debts need to be addressed each party will need to complete and file a Sworn Financial Statement which details their income, expenses, assets, and debts.